The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

 - How do I know if I am eligible for funding?

-- My proposal passed - I am getting funded!
-Now what do I do?
+- My proposal was approved for funding - now what do I do?

 - What is an eligible institution and how does my organization qualify?